john-itcsolutions/postgres-db-elastos-blockchains/README.md

 # As this is forked from Arianit.
-U's github site, the head README.md file applies to building the database only.
+Uka's github site, the head README.md file applies to building the database only.
 The README.md for postgres-db-elastos-blockchains had to be placed inside the config folder: https://github.com/john-itcsolutions/postgres-db-elastos-blockchains/blob/master/config/README.md.

 # postgres-statefulset
 This is an example of using Kubernetes StatefulSets to get a Postgres instance running with replication enabled.
 This also uses the [standard Postgres container](https://github.com/docker-library/postgres).
 Blog article [here](https://stacksoft.io/blog/postgres-statefulset/)